 Lost Dog - Things You Can Do

 If your dog gets lost or is stolen, there are some things you can do.
 Firstly, something every dog owner should do is to make sure their pet is microchipped and always wears an identity tag on their collar.
 These are both legal requirements.
 The tag should be clear to read and should include all the details required by UK law.
+For more information please scroll down this page to our Dog Identification and the UK Law section.

 If your dog goes missing, walk around your local area calling your pet's name.
 They might not have gone far.
 Start your search by visiting places that you think your dog likes or might be attracted to.
 If they are food orientated or it is nearing dinner time, is there a local fast food place nearby that they might have followed their nose to.
 Start looking as soon as they go missing so that you have a chance of finding them while they are still in the local area.
 You will waste valuable time if you wait for them to return.